theriftlab/immanuel-python/README.md

 ## Returned Chart Data

-The various chart types return their own sets of data, but for a basic natal chart you can expect to receive the following:
+The various chart types return their own sets of data, but you can expect to receive at least the following in all of them:

 * Chart date
 * Chart coordinates